E-commerce

 Is Shopify Magic paid?

-The help center indicates that Shopify Magic tools are available for free regardless of the plan, with possible variations depending on features.
+The help center indicates that Shopify Magic tools are available for free on any plan, with possible variations depending on the features.

 What tools outside Shopify?

 Conversational assistants for research and formatting, SERP analysis tools, spreadsheets for editorial plans.
-Choose based on your budget and confidentiality requirements.
+Choose according to your budget and privacy requirements.

 Does AI replace an SEO consultant?

-No for strategy and business prioritization: it assists, it does not decide for you.
+No for strategy and business prioritization: it assists, it doesn't decide for you.

 Should you mention the use of AI?